markinjamaica/therapy/README.md

 This project is not an e-commerce site, nor a social network.
 (Although I hope in the future to add functionality where I can alow users to share their goals with others.)
 Nor is this site based on any of the previous projects.

+Additionally, this application uses Django, and has 1 model besides User, being Goals.
+For the Bible page, Javascript is used on the front end to call the API on the back end, which calls the external API for bible translation data.
+I did this so that the API key isn't visible on the front end.
+Javascript is also used to change classes as needed to work along with Bootstrap.

+### Files added

+-   README.md - this file
+-   requirements.txt - requirements
+-   .gitignore - which ignores my .env where my secret key and api key are stored
+-   therapy/ - folder made upon django start project, contains settings files etc
+-   biblehelp/ - main project folder
+    -   context_processors.py - to share challenge names across templates to avoid hard coding them- in case I want to add more later
+    -   data.py - contains hard coded advice on how to deal with challenges, as well as scriptures and citations
+    -   forms.py - contains the goal form to create a new goal
+    -   static/
+        -   bible.js - scripts specifically for Bible page
+        -   scripts.js - general scripts
+        -   styles.css - general styles
+    -   templates/
+        -   bible.html - Bible page, used to look up scriptures
+        -   create.html - page for creating new goals
+        -   emotion.html - dynamically generated page for each challenge in thinking
+        -   goals.html - contains goals that have been created by user
+        -   index.html - home page that welcomes users by providing practical thinking advice
+        -   layout.html - general layout which includes the top navbar
+        -   login.html - used to login and logout
+        -   register.html - used to register for an account

 <!-- In a README.md in your project’s main directory, include a writeup describing your project, and specifically your file MUST include all of the following:
 Under its own header within the README called Distinctiveness and Complexity: Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above.
 What’s contained in each file you created.